harp-orm/harp/README.md

 Sometimes you need several models to share the same database table - e.g. if there is just a slight variation of the same functionality.
 This is called Single Table Inheritance.

-Harp ORM supports inheriting models (and repos) out of the box.
+Harp ORM supports inheriting models out of the box.
 Read about [inexperience in detail here](/docs/Inherited.md)

 ## Extending